grzeswol/CampaignPlanner/README.md

 # CampaignPlanner
 Campaign Planner is a simple project that executes [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on a campaign object.
 Project uses [MVVM Pattern](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/mvvm).

+Project is developed using real Android device, not tested on iOS.

 Campaign uses few different controls to achieve this goal: Picker for selecting Town, Switch for managing status, [AutoCompleteTextView](https://github.com/cemozguraA/Xamarin.RisePlugin.AutoCompleteTextView) for working with Keywords, and few Entries for dealing with text and numbers.
 <img src="./Images/Campaign1.png" width="800">